raspberrypilearning/flappy-astronaut/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By coding a Pong game with your Raspberry Pi and Sense HAT, you will learn:

-- How to set up a Raspberry Pi camera
+- How to illuminate Sense HAT pixels
-- How to use GPIO pins
+- How to capture data from the accelerometer
-- How to create a circuit on a breadboard
+- How to use multiple threads to have non-blocking funtions
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code